DevnagriAI/devnagri_docs/guide/Dota_web.md

 ### Sync Word Count

 User can sync word count for each url.
-This will update the value of the word count for the URL.
+This will update the word count for the specific URL.

 ![syncwordcount](./images/DOTA_Web/SyncWord.png)